-Class Gait Calls Instructions English Pleasure Walk Trot Canter May ask to back May ask to hand gallop Any gait may be extended 1.
-2. Must start class counterclockwise.
+Class Gait Calls Instructions English Pleasure Walk Trot Canter May ask to back May ask to hand gallop Any gait may be extended Must start class counterclockwise.
 Saddle seat horses may not be asked to canter out of a trot.
 English Equitation Walk Trot Canter Back Any gait may be extended A walk, trot, and canter must be included except in walk/trot classes where no canter is allowed.
 May be run as a rail, pattern, or rail and pattern class.
 English Pleasure - Gaited Horse Enter at the dog walk (not judged) counterclockwise.
 1 st gait, 2 nd gait, 1 st gait, canter, 1 st gait, reverse direction to clockwise and continue with 1 st gait, 2 nd gait, 1 st gait, canter, 1 st gait.
 Back is required.
 May be called for on the rail during the class or in the lineup.
-Must be done in this order 2-gait classes delete the canter from the sequence.
-Western Pleasure Walk Jog Lope May ask to back Any gait may be extended 1.
+1. 2. order Western Pleasure Walk Jog Lope May ask to back Any gait may be extended 1.
 Must start class counterclockwise.
 Horsemanship Walk Jog Lope Back Any gait may be extended 1.
 A walk, trot, and lope must be included except in walk/trot classes where no lope is allowed.
 May be run as a rail, pattern, or rail and pattern class.

-Western Pleasure- Enter at the deg well (not 1.
+Western Pleasure- Enter at the dec walls (not 1.
 Must be done in this

-Gaited Horse order.
+Enter at the dog walk (not order.

-Galleu Horse judged) counterclockwise.
-1 st 2-gait classes delete the
+Gaited Horse judged) counterclockwise.
+1 st

-gait, 2 nd gait, 1 st gait, lope, 1 st lope from the sequence.
+gait, 2 nd gait, 1 st gait, lope, 1 st 2.
+2-gait classes delete the

-gait, reverse direction to tope nom the sequence.
+gait, reverse direction to lope from the sequence.

 clockwise and continue with

 1 st gait, 2 nd gait, 1 st gait, lope,

 1 st gait.
 Back is required.

 May be called for on the rail

 during the class or in the

-lineup. lineup.
+lineup.

 Reiner Rail Walk or 1 st gait 1.
 Horses are to move like

 Jog or 2 nd gait reining horses, not like

 Lope western pleasure horses.

 Must ask to stop & back 2.
-1
+Must have completed

 Any gait may be extended one of the reining

-patterns.
+They gut may be entended patterns.

-Pleasure Driving 8 Must start class
+Pleasure Driving Walk 1.
+Must start class

 Normal Trot counterclockwise.

 Strong Trot Headers allowed.

 Rein Back

-Reinsmanship Walk This is a pattern class.
+Reinsmanship Walk 1.
+This is a pattern class.

 (driving equitation) Collected Trot Must use one of the ten

 Normal Trot patterns in the ISHSA

 Strong Trot rule book.

-Rein Back ein Back 2.
-Enter one at a time fr the gate.
+Rein Back Enter one at a time from

+the gate.

 Roadster Driving Start clockwise at the jog trot, 1.
-Must start class
+111000 00000 010000

 road gait, jog trot and reverse clockwise.

 to counterclockwise and 2.
 Must be done in this

 continue at the jog trot, road order.

-gait, trot at speed, jog trot to NO headers allowed.
+gait, trot at speed, jog trot to 3.
+Headers allowed.

 lineup.
 Rein Back is NOT

 allowed.

+anowed.